The organs of Paris

 27, rue d'Armaillé, 75017 Paris

 A1 In 1994 and 1995, Pascal QUOIRIN of Saint-Didier (Vaucluse) built the current organ on a new tribune.
 It is an instrument of classical French style but adapted to the interpretation of a wider repertoire.
 The transmissions are mechanical and the console is located in the central window of the large buffet.
 Source The old church had a Cavaillé-Coll large organ, built in 1853.
-It was the Opus 60, a 25-stop instrument with three keyboards and a pedal, equipped with mechanical transmissions.
+It was a 25-stop instrument with three keyboards and a pedal, equipped with mechanical transmissions.
 This organ was transferred to the new church in the 1950s.In 1963, it was restored by Beuchet-Debierre, who electrified the transmissions and modified the voicing into the neo-classical style.
-The upper buffet was dismantled and sol to l’église St Jean-Baptiste de Montaigu (Vendée).
+The upper buffet was dismantled and sold to the church St Jean-Baptiste of Montaigu (Vendée).
 A second instrument of 14 stops on two keyboards and a pedal was delivered by Cavaillé-Coll in December 1897 or January 1898 (Op 665).
 It was the former organ of the Lamoureux Concerts of Paris, used as a choir organ.
-This instrument was tranferred in 1932 to Notre-Dame-de-Lorette near Douai (Nord).
-In 2009, the organ of the crypt was dismantled to be restored and then reassembled in l'église de Vaux-sur-Seine (Yvelines).
+This instrument was transferred in 1932 to Notre-Dame-de-Lorette near Douai (Nord).
+In 2009, the organ of the crypt was dismantled to be restored and then reassembled in the church of Vaux‑sur‑Seine (Yvelines).
 Source

 1995 - Pascal Quoirin (1)